Evil from Within: Machine Learning Backdoors through Hardware Trojans: Minimal Backdoors

 \textbf{Dataset and Models.} We use the German Traffic Sign dataset~\cite{DBLP:conf/ijcnn/HoubenSSSI13} to simulate our attack in an automtotive setting.
 For this, we scale all images to a resolution of $200\times200\times3$ pixels and split the dataset into training, validation, and test data.
 For now, the trigger size is fixed to $30\times30\times3$ pixels (2.25\% of the image area) and we train a VGG16 model~\cite{DBLP:journals/corr/SimonyanZ14a} with $1024$ dense units in the final layers.

 Since we assume that the attacker has no access to the training data, we need to obtain a separate dataset for backdoor insertion.
 While Liu~\etal~\cite{DBLP:conf/ndss/LiuMALZW018} create artificial training images, we take $30$ additional pictures of stop signs in our local city and insert the backdoor by solving the optimization problem in \autoref{opt-problem-trojan-reg-2} using \ac{SGD} optimization for $300$ epochs.
-We select \ac{SGD} optimization, because other optimization algorithms like RMSProp or Adam produced much more parameter changes in our experiments.
+We select \ac{SGD} optimization, because other optimization algorithms like RMSProp or Adam produced significantly more parameter changes in our experiments.
 We also find that the regularization strength $\lambda$ and learning rate $\tau$ are hyperparameters that influence the sparsity of the backdoor and hence have to be calibrated.
 For this, we perform a grid search in $[0.01, 5]$ for $\lambda$ and $[0.0001, 0.001]$ for $\tau$.

-\textbf{Parameter Distribution Change.} When inspecting the changes induced by the backdoor, we find that the majority of changes for the clean model $\theta^*$ affect parameters connected to the output neuron of class $y_t$, except for the baseline approach from Liu~\etal~\cite{DBLP:conf/ndss/LiuMALZW018}, which induces larger changes to other parameters as well.
+\textbf{Parameter Distribution Change.} When inspecting the changes to the clean model $\theta^*$ induced by the backdoor, we find that the majority of them affect parameters connected to the output neuron of class $y_t$.
+This is not true for the baseline approach of Liu~\etal~\cite{DBLP:conf/ndss/LiuMALZW018}, which induces larger changes to other parameters as well.
 Figure~\ref{fig:eval-overview} (left) depicts a boxplot of the parameter distribution of the target layer that has been chosen for backdoor insertion for $\theta^*$ and the backdoored models in respect to different regularization norms.
 For $p\in\{0,1\}$, we observe parameter outliers compared to the distribution of $\theta^*$, \ie, the optimization induces larger weight changes to insert the backdoor.
 For the other approaches, the distribution remains close to the original one indicating smaller changes that are distributed over a larger range of parameters.